Table tennis at the 2008 Summer Paralympics – Women's individual – Class 3

 The Women's Individual Class 3 table tennis competition at the 2008 Summer Paralympics was held between 7 September and 11 September at the Peking University Gymnasium.

-Classes 1-5 were for athletes with a physical impairment that affected their legs, who competed in a sitting position.
-The lower the number, the greater the impact the impairment was on an athlete’s ability to compete.
+Classes 1-5 in para-athletics are designated for athletes with physical impairments that predominantly affect their lower limbs, necessitating competition in a seated position.
+Lower class numbers indicate a higher level of impairment that significantly affects the athlete's ability to compete effectively.